dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 The table below shows the minor-embedding times\ [#]_ for a series of random problems of increasing size\ [#]_.
 Some interesting differences are bolded.

+.. note:: The times below are for a particular development environment.
+Embedding times can be expected to vary for different CPUs, operating systems, etc as well as varying across problems and executions of the hueristic algorithm.

 .. list-table:: Minor-Embedding: Embedding Times
    :widths: 20 10 10 30
    :header-rows: 1